metaplex-foundation/developer-hub/src/pages/token-metadata/guides/javascript/create-an-nft.md

 ## Initial Setup

-This guide will run through create of an NFT Core Asset with Javascript based on a single file script.
+This guide will run through creation of an NFT with Javascript based on a single file script.
 You may need to modify and move functions around to suit your needs.

 ### Initializing